Hosts of the ACPH Conference

 Physicians’ professional wellness is increasingly recognized as being critically important to the delivery of high quality health care.

-Survey data indicates national physician burnout reached crisis proportion.
+Survey data indicates physician burnout in the U.S. has reached levels of epidemic proportion.
 Physicians strive to achieve an optimal patient experience and provide the highest quality care, while simultaneously facing increasing productivity and documentation demands which often lead to anxiety, fatigue, burnout, and depression.

 We want to hear from you